 Thinking of Holding an Event?

-Ready to apply?
-Scroll to the bottom of this page to begin your application!
+Ready to register your school’s event?
+Scroll to the bottom of this page to complete our online registration form!

 Communities in Schools of Georgia